 Words that rhyme with Fact

-Most songwriters treat fact as a word the lyric earns weight from by context, but the phonology underneath matters: one-syllable, vowel on the front-and-flat /æ/, ending that lands on a stopped consonant.
+Most songwriters treat fact as a word the lyric earns weight from by context, but the phonology underneath matters: one-syllable, vowel on the front-and-flat /รฆ/, ending that lands on a stopped consonant.
 Its everydayness lets the song surprise around it.
-Engine returns: perfect matches come in a small handful, the family-rhyme column adds honest near-rhymes, the assonance pool runs into the thousands.
+Engine returns: there's a deep bench of perfect rhymes here, the family-rhyme column adds honest near-rhymes, the assonance pool runs into the thousands.
 Lyric returns: a stop-by-stop-grocery-shelf word.
-The slant column is doing the heavy lifting; let it.
+Begin with the perfect list โ it carries plenty before the slant columns are needed.

 Exact match from the stressed vowel onward, with voice-pair near-perfects folded in.